omniauth/omniauth-ldap/README.md

         :bind_dn => 'default_bind_dn'
         :password => 'password'

-All of the listed options are required, with the exception of :name_proc, :bind_dn, and :password.
+All of the listed options are required, with the exception of :title, :name_proc, :bind_dn, and :password.
 Allowed values of :method are: :plain, :ssl, :tls.

 :bind_dn and :password is the default credentials to perform user lookup.